Formatli

 The Body#

-The body is where your actual message goes.
-It has three parts:
+The body has three parts:

 Opening paragraph.
 State the purpose in the first sentence.
 Not the second.
 Not after some context-setting preamble.
 The very first sentence should tell the reader why this memo exists.